falcodeuy/falcode-docs/django/code-style.md

 permalink: /django/code-style
 ---

-# Code style guide
+# Code style guides

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

 ## The use of quotes

-Use single quotes always except when the string itself has a single quote, examples:
+Use single quotes always except when the string itself has a single quote, for example:

 ```python
 sentence = "It's a beautiful day."